 The great thing about myofunctional therapy is that it is so versatile and can work alongside other treatments, surgeries, and appliances (both permanent and removable).
 In fact, if you’re not seeing the results you want from your current treatments, or if you’re worried about using a CPAP machine forever, myofunctional therapy in conjunction with those treatments will accelerate your recovery!

 Plus, if you’ve already had corrective surgeries such as orthognathic surgery, maxillofacial surgery, jaw surgery, dental implant surgery, or UPPP (UP3) surgery for sleep apnea, myofunctional therapy can help you heal faster and see more effective results.
 Because some of these surgeries are fairly invasive, some people are hesitant to endure pain and then wait through a 2-4 week recovery period.
-Trying myofunctional therapy before surgery is a great first step (although we recommend always following your doctor’s or dentist’s advice first and foremost).
+Trying myofunctional therapy before surgery is a great first step (although we recommend speaking to an orthodontist or another qualified medical professional before making a decision on treatment).

 Who is Certified to Perform Myofunctional Therapy?

-Some speech language pathologists (SLPs) incorporate aspects of myofunctional therapy; however, it is important to ask if they are familiar with the therapy and can aid with myofunctional exercises.
-Some are more familiar with the practice than others, and most SLPs work primarily with speech disorders as opposed to sleep apnea or TMJ patients.
-If you do have issues with speech, this may be the best route for you.
+Some speech language pathologists (SLPs) incorporate aspects of myofunctional therapy.
+However, it is important to ask if they are familiar with the therapy and can aid with myofunctional exercises.
+Most SLPs work primarily with speech disorders as opposed to sleep apnea or TMJ patients.
+So, if you do have issues with speech, this may be the best route for you.

 To receive full and accurate myofunctional therapy, find a trained and certified myofunctional therapist.
-The Academy of Orofacial Myofunctional Therapy offers a search tool to find certified myofunctional therapists in your area and compare their profiles to find one that best fits your needs.
-To get the most out of your therapy, it’s important to find a therapist you trust.
-It’s also crucial to find a therapist who will take time to listen to your concerns and personal goals for myofunctional therapy and work with you to create an effective plan.
+For example, the Academy of Orofacial Myofunctional Therapy offers a search tool to find certified myofunctional therapists in your area and compare their profiles to find one that best fits your needs.
+In order to get the most out of your therapy, it’s important to find a therapist you trust.
+It’s also crucial to find a therapist who will take time to listen to your concerns and personal goals and work with you to create an effective plan.
+If there is not a Myofunctional Therapist in your area, you can search outside of your area for Myofunctional Therapists that accommodate online therapy sessions.

 Things You May Not Know About Myofunctional Therapy

 Interestingly, myofunctional therapy goes beyond facial muscles and mouth/oral functions.
-Myofunctional therapy also addresses forward head and neck posture as well as poor neurological habits relating to head, face, neck and mouth.
+For instance, myofunctional therapy also addresses forward head and neck posture as well as poor neurological habits relating to head, face, neck and mouth.
 Oftentimes, sleep disorders or orthodontic procedures go hand in hand with myofunctional therapy.

 In addition, if you have a child who struggles with pediatric sleep apnea, breathing problems, or tongue ties, a myofunctional therapist can help identify problem areas to discuss with your doctor as well as work with your child in correcting bad habits in advance.